petesass/OrgToolsPlus/README.md

 *```OTPYtGet.py```*

-Will prompt the user for a youtube URL to download from, produce a temporary .webm file, convert to .mp3 file, delete .webm and place generated .mp3 in a new folder in user\documents\OTPYtGet
+Will prompt the user for a youtube URL to download from, produce a temporary .webm file, convert to .mp3 file, delete temp .webm and place generated .mp3 in a new folder with filepath user\documents\OTPYtGet.